alannchang/reach-mastermind2024/README.md

 Throughout the project, special consideration was given to scalability, redundancy, and performance to create a robust and efficient backend.

+Because of the short duration given for the completion of this project, manual testing was conducted to ensure that essential features and functionalities were thoroughly validated.
+In hindsight, incorporating automated testing at some stage might have been beneficial and could have saved me some time.

 From the project directory, there are two directories, "game" and "number_factory":